-Integer byte values were traditionally specified by default in bytes and other integer values were digital.
+Previously, byte values were specified by default as integer, representing the number of bytes.
 However, now you can optionally specify them in Kilobytes, Megabytes or Gigabytes, as appropriate, by adding K, M or G (case-insensitive).
-For example, 24M is read as 25165824 (24 \ 1024 \ 1024).
+For example, 24M is read as 25165824 (24 1024 1024).